hacks-guide/Guide-WiiU/docs/extras/dump-games.md

 1. Take the SD Card out of your PC and insert it into your Wii U.
 1. Power on your Wii U and boot into Aroma.
 1. Launch the Wii U Menu and start the wudd app.
-1. Change dump location to the SD Card.
 1. Select `Dump partition as .app`
 1. Select the `Game` partition to start dumping.
 1. When finished, exit wudd to the Wii U Menu.